 Figure 1.
-Output from THRIVE needs based grouping mapping exercise.
+Output from the THRIVE Framework needs based grouping mapping exercise.

-The output from the day was synthesised by the i-THRIVE Programme and shared with Seven Sisters Primary School to facilitate further discussions and to support the implementation of the THRIVE Framework.
+The output from the day was synthesised by the National i-THRIVE Programme team and shared with Seven Sisters Primary School to facilitate further discussions and to support the implementation of the THRIVE Framework.

 Examples of successes for each needs based grouping (see appendix):

 - Free 15 hour nursery places for 2 year olds